 During the 1904-1905 winter season Nelson Bartlett probably was traveling and the Boardmans and his sons were living in an apartment at 409 Marlborough.
 During that season, 272 Marlborough was the home of boot and shoe merchant William Howe McElwain and his wife, Helen W. (Merriam) McElwain.
 By the 1905-1906 season, they had moved to 169 Bay State Road, where they lived until the 1907-1908 season, when they moved to 390 Beacon.

 By the 1905-1906 winter season, 272 Marlborough was once again the Bartletts’ and Boardmans’ home.
 They continued to live there during the 1908-1909 winter season.
-By 1910, Nelson Bartlett had moved to Manchester, the Boardmans had moved to Beverly Farms, and Matthew and Nelson, Jr., had moved to Natick.
+By 1910, Nelson Bartlett and his son Augustus had moved to Manchester, the Boardmans had moved to Beverly Farms, and Matthew and Nelson, Jr., had moved to Natick.
 By 1912, Nelson Bartlett, Jr., was living at 140 Beacon and in Manchester (probably with his father), and Matthew Bartlett was living in Beverly Farms.

 By the 1909-1910 winter season, 272 Marlborough was the home of Miss Anne Victoire Adelaide Nelson and Miss Margaret H. Nelson.
 They were first cousins (Anne Nelson’s father, Thomas Nelson, was the brother of Margaret Nelson’s father, Rev. Henry Wells Nelson).
 They previously had lived in an apartment at 330 Dartmouth, and before that at 508 Beacon.